 Some states allow you to prove financial responsibility with a minimum amount of savings, but for most people, it’s more realistic to have minimum auto liability coverage.

-Key Point: Minimum Auto Liability Insurance Coverage
+What is Minimum Auto Liability Insurance Coverage?

 Auto liability coverage insurance helps to cover any damages that you may cause while driving, including property damage, and medical bills or lost wages to a third party who has been injured in the car accident.